Rui425/HR-Use-Case_-Attrition-Rates/README.md

 # HR-Use-Case_-Attrition-Rates

-Using data to determine if people will leave or not, and what will drive people to leave, and what the HR department to maintain and stimulate people to work in more efficiency and happier.
+Using data to determine if people will leave or not, and what will drive people to leave.
+What the HR department can do to maintain and stimulate people to work happier in much efficiency way.